pawelpiwosz/AnsibleFirstSteps/Chapter-07/README.md

 Ok, you already learned a lot about Ansible.
 I'm sure, you know also, that IaaS (Infrastructure as a Code) should be kept in Version Control system, like GitHub.
-And know you started to see some problem.
+And now you started to see some problem, don't you?
 Important problem.
 How to store sensitive data in the repository?

 Ansible gives us some possibility to do that, but first, let's prepare the Nginx virtual server config and htpasswd file.

-In `tasks` directory create file nginx-config.yml, and put there two files
+In `tasks` directory create file `nginx-config.yml`, and put there two tasks:

 ```
 ---
 - name: Install vserver config
-  template: src=vserver.conf
+  template: src=vserver-template.conf
             dest=/etc/nginx/sites-enabled/vserver.conf
   notify: restart nginx
   when: ansible_facts['os_family'] == "Debian"